Guigetzu1224/FFT-Song-Data-MINER/README.md

-The following is a work in progress for data mining song recommendations The fundamental basis of this is done on fourier transforms and frequency ranges Coming implimentations:
-Song classification
-Song recommendor based on Genre --> R^2 value between the two songs
+The following is simply a brief python script that loads a large amount of WAV's, processes each one using the fft, and outputs the results.
+This is just a quick audio processing application

-DO NOT RUN STRIP_WAV MORE THAN ONCE.
-It will corrupt file names for the python script
+Strip_wav is to be run once.
+It will corrupt file names for the python script if you run it more than twice.